Best LiFePO4 Battery for Solar Systems

 LiTime is known as Ampere Time.
 They have re-branded their battery line-up.

-I recommend the Smart version.
+They have two versions, the normal and the mini.
+The mini uses pouch cells, while the normal version uses prismatic cells.
+Prismatic cells will last longer but are a bit bigger.
+I recommend using their normal version.
 This is the most value for money you will get.
 Here are a few remarkable features of this pricepoint:

 • One-touch button to activate the battery